Nick Pratto

-Nicholas Michael Pratto (born October 6, 1998) is an American professional baseball first baseman who is a free agent.
-He made his Major League Baseball (MLB) debut in 2022.
+Nicholas Michael Pratto (born October 6, 1998) is an American professional baseball first baseman in the San Diego Padres organization.
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals.

 Amateur career

 Pratto grew up in Huntington Beach, California, and played for their Little League Baseball team in the 2011 Little League World Series.
 Huntington Beach made it to the championship game against Japan, and Pratto hit a walk-off single to win the championship.
 In 2015, he played for Team USA in the U-18 Baseball World Cup.

 Pratto attended Mater Dei High School in Santa Ana, California, for his first two years of high school before transferring to Huntington Beach High School in Huntington Beach.
 At Huntington Beach, he was teammates with Hagen Danner.
 As a senior in 2017, he hit .330 with nine home runs and 22 RBIs.
 He committed to the University of Southern California (USC) to play college baseball.